 Yellowstone National Park:

 You could spend a lifetime exploring the rivers, lakes and streams of YNP.
 It is a fly fishing paradise and nowhere are there so many great places to fly fish in such close proximity to each other.
 Rivers and creeks like the Firehole, Gibbon, Lamar, Slough, Madison, Yellowstone, Gallatin, Soda Butte and many others all originate in the world’s first National Park, and Madison Valley Ranch is located a short drive to all of these.
 Spend a day or a week chasing trout with your guide in the Park while fishing alongside elk, bison and all the other wildlife that are commonly sighted here.
 Steaming geysers, boiling rivers and not a building in site always makes for a unique and special fly fishing experience.
+The fishing style is varied and you catch lots of willing cutthroat, along with rainbows, browns, cut-bows, brook trout, and even the occasional grayling.

 Lakes: